-➤ The expected utility of an action A is $EU(A \mid E) = \sum{i} P(Result{i}(A) \mid E, Do(A)) \times U(Result{i}(A))$.
+ightharpoonup The expected utility of an action A is $EU(A \mid E) =$

+$\sum{i} P(Result{i}(A) \mid Do(A), E) \times U(Result{i}(A)).$

-- ➤ The principle of maximum expected utility: a rational agent - should choose an action that maximizes its expected utility.
+- ➤ The principle of maximum expected utility: a rational agent should choose an action that maximizes its expected utility. - ➤ The MEU principle is closely related to performance measures:

-The MEU principle is closely related to performance measures: - "If the agent's utility function U correctly reflects its performance measure, then it will achieve the highest possible performance averaged over the environments in which it could be placed." - ➤ In this lecture, we concentrate on one-shot decisions.
+"If an agent maximizes a utility function that correctly reflects the performance measure by which its behavior is being judged, then it will achieve the highest possible performance score if averaged over the environments in which the agent could be placed." - ➤ In this lecture, we concentrate on one-shot decisions.
 The case of making sequential decisions will be considered later.

-THE BASIS OF UTILITY THEORY
+2. THE BASIS OF UTILITY THEORY

-- ➤ As a justification for the MEU principle, some constraints are imposed on the preferences that a rational agent should possess. - ➤ In utility theory, different attainable outcomes (prizes) and the respective probabilities (chances) are formalized as lotteries: - A lottery L having outcomes A_1, \ldots, A_n with probabilities $p_1 + \ldots + p_n = 1$ is written as $[p_1, A_1; \ldots; p_n, A_n]$. - A lottery [1,A] with a single outcome is abbreviated as A. - \triangleright Preference relations for lotteries (or states) A and B:
+- ➤ As a justification for the MEU principle, some constraints are imposed on the preferences that a rational agent may possess. - ➤ In utility theory, different attainable outcomes (prizes) and the respective probabilities (chances) are formalized as lotteries: - A lottery L having outcomes A_1, \ldots, A_n with probabilities $p_1 + \ldots + p_n = 1$ is written as $[p_1, A_1; \ldots; p_n, A_n]$. - A lottery [1,A] with a single outcome is abbreviated as A. - ightharpoonup Preference relations for lotteries (or states) A and B: